AdobeDocs/workfront-learn.pt-BR/help/workfront-dam/system-setup/configure-the-integration-in-workfront.md

 ---
-title: Configure o [!UICONTROL DAM DO WORKFRONT] integração no Workfront
+title: Configurar a integração no Workfront
 description: Saiba como habilitar o [!UICONTROL DAM DO WORKFRONT] integração no nível de acesso do administrador do sistema.
 activity: use
 team: Technical Marketing